Examining the Nature and Mechanisms of Psychotic Experiences in Borderline Personality Disorder

-We are currently seeking participants for our online study!
+We are currently seeking participants for our study!

-Borderline Personality Disorder (BPD) is a diagnosis used to describe a set of psychological and behavioural symptoms experiences that can cause significant distress and suffering.
-In addition to prominent mood and anxiety symptoms, many people with BPD report psychotic experiences like hearing voices and paranoid beliefs.
-However, these psychotic experiences are severely understudied, and we do not know a lot about them.
+Borderline Personality Disorder (BPD), also often called Emotionally Unstable Personality Disorder (EUPD) is a diagnosis used to describe a set of experiences that cause significant distress and suffering.
+In addition to prominent mood and anxiety symptoms many individuals with BPD experience psychotic experiences like hearing voices and paranoid beliefs.
+However, these psychotic experiences in BPD have been understudied and there remains a lot we do not know about them.

-The purpose of this study is to develop a better understanding of psychotic experiences in BPD and which brain mechanisms might underlie them.
-To do this we will look at factors that are known to be relevant to BPD and psychosis, such as post-traumatic symptoms and adversity, as well as mechanisms that we know are relevant to psychosis from studies in people with schizophrenia.
+The purpose of this study is to develop a better understanding of these experiences and potential brain mechanisms that underlie them.
+To do this we will look at factors that are known to be relevant to BPD and/or psychosis, such as post-traumatic symptoms and adversity, as well as brain mechanisms that we know are relevant to psychosis from studies in people with schizophrenia.

-Our aim is to develop a more comprehensive picture of the nature and range of psychotic experiences in BPD, understand the factors that contribute to them and gain insights into the mechanisms that may underlie them.
+Our aim is to develop a more comprehensive picture of the nature and range of psychotic experiences in BPD, understand the factors that contribute to them and gain insights into brain mechanisms that may underlie these.

 Are you interested in taking part?

-Before you can be accepted, we must check you meet certain conditions, for example, that you are aged between 18 and 65, meet the criteria for BPD, and have not been diagnosed with a psychotic disorder.
+Before you can be included, we must check you meet certain conditions, for example that you are 18-65 years old and have not been diagnosed with a psychotic disorder.

 If you are interested, please follow the link below which will take you to our screening platform.